-Though it is the only species in its genus, the Dimorphic Macalla makes up for its singularity by having two color versions.
+It is the only species in its genus, but the Dimorphic Macalla makes up for its singularity by having two color versions.
 The tan variation has a straw-colored upper wing with a dark line that separates it from a chocolate brown bottom part.
 The green variation has a light or mint green forewing, but retains that brown bottom part.
 This moth may also be called a Dimorphic Epipaschia.
 As a Pyralid moth, it is likely attracted to lights at night.

 Black and yellow caterpillars feed on the leaves of poison ivy and poison sumac.
 A thin orange line runs down the middle of the wide yellow stripe on the 'back'.
 Be sure to resist touching the caterpillar if it is found on these plants, or risk rubbing the toxic urushiol oil onto skin.
 Most people are highly allergic to urushiol and develop tremendously itchy blisters and red patches on contact that can take weeks to heal.